 - 1/2 cup honey (can sub maple syrup, but honey is stickier)

 - 1/4 cup peanut butter

 - 5 cups Chex cereal (I recommend corn or rice)

 - 3/4 cup unsweetened finely shredded coconut flakes

 - 1/4 cup chocolate protein powder (totally optional)

 In a bowl (or small pot) combine the peanut butter, honey, and cocoa.
 Microwave for 30 seconds, or gently warm it up on the stovetop and stir until the ingredients are melty and well-mixed.

 Put the 5 cups of Chex into a large bowl.
 Toss the chocolate mixture over it and stir until all the Chex are coated.

-Put the 3/4 cup finely shredded coconut into a large zip loc bag, then add the Chex and shake until well-coated.
+Put the 3/4 cup finely shredded coconut into a large zip loc bag and the protein powder (if using), then add the Chex and shake until well-coated.
 You could probably just stir the coconut over the Chex without putting it into a bag, but shaking it is just fun, so that's what I do.